jcs-elpa/company-emojify/README.md

 #### :dizzy: How to add more emoji? :confused:

-Unlike `company-emoji` has specify it's own list.
+Unlike `company-emoji` has specify it's own emoji list.
 Please consider contribute to the upstream package `emojify`.

 ## Contribution